apify/apify-docs/sources/academy/webscraping/scraping_basics_python/01_devtools_inspecting.md

 </strong>
 ```

-If we were experienced creators of scrapers, our eyes would immediately see what's needed if we wanted to have a program which fetches Wikipedia's subtitle.
-It would need to download the source code of the page, find a `strong` element with `localized-slogan` in its `class` attribute, and extract its text.
+If we were experienced creators of scrapers, our eyes would immediately spot what's needed to make a program that fetches Wikipedia's subtitle.
+The program would need to download the page's source code, find a `strong` element with `localized-slogan` in its `class` attribute, and extract its text.

 :::tip HTML and whitespace

-In HTML, whitespace isn't significant, i.e. it only makes the code readable.
-The following code snippets represent the same:
+In HTML, whitespace isn't significant, i.e., it only makes the code readable.
+The following code snippets are equivalent:

 ```html
 <strong>